 Flashpoint (1984) Starring Kris Kristofferson, Treat Williams, Tess Harper, and Rip Torn

 Cannonball Run II (1984) Starring Burt Reynolds, Dom DeLuise, Dean Martin, Sammy Davis, Jr,, Jamie Farr, Marilu Henner, Telly Savalas, Shirley MacLaine

 Stones for Ibarra - televison movie (1988) Starring Glenn Close and Keith Carradine

 The Quick and the Dead (1992) Starring Sharon Stone, Gene Hackman, and Leonardo DiCaprio

-Geronimo (1993) Starring Jason Patric, Gene Hackman, Rbert Duvall, Wes Studi, and Matt Damon, Directed by Robert Young
+Geronimo (1993) Starring Jason Patric, Gene Hackman, Robert Duvall, Wes Studi, and Matt Damon, directed by Robert Young

 Perdita Durango (1997) Starring Rosie Perez

 Confessions of a Dangerous Mind (2002) Starring George Clooney and Sam Rockwell, directed by George Clooney

 Hot Bath and A Stiff Drink and A Close Shave (2014) Starring Jeffrey Patterson, Frankie Nunez and Alison Eastwood